How to Become a General Contractor in Georgia

 The only thing standing in your way is getting your license!
 That’s where Contractor Training Center comes in — we will walk you through every step of the process to ensure your success on the exam.

-Learn all the prerequisites and rules in Georgia and find out if you’re ready to take the test.
-Using this article and our Georgia Contractor License Exam Prep Courses as your guide, you can be well on your way to becoming a licensed Georgia Contractor today!
+Learn what it takes to become a general contractor in Georgia here in our blog and find out if you’re ready to take the test.
+Using this article and our Georgia general contractor license exam prep courses as your guide, you can be well on your way to becoming a licensed Georgia contractor today!

 Georgia General Contractor License Requirements